When selecting a solar electric

 Sizing the wattage rating of an

-inverter for your backup system is a simple matter of
+inverter for your boat is a simple matter of determining the total

 Another issue to consider is